The algebraic boundary of the sonc cone: Tropical arrangements of singular loci

-Our proof is similar to the proof of Proposition~\ref{lem:UnivariateUniqueTropical}.
-Yet, in the multivariate setting, there is no longer a finite number of cases, and there is no minimal sonc-decomposition.
+Our proof is similar to that of Theorem~\ref{Thm:UnivariateUniqueTropical}.
+In the multivariate setting, there is no longer a finite number of cases, and there is no canonical sonc-decomposition to consider.
+For readers that are unfamiliar with \emph{regular} subdivision, we note that a subdivision of the Newton polytope $\cN$ is regular if and only if there exists a tropical hypersurface whose tropical complex is dual to $\Lambda$.
+That is, that $\Lambda$ is regular is implied by the existence of $M$.

-\begin{proof}[Proof of Theorem~\ref{thm:MultivariateTropicalTheorem}] If the sonc-complex $\Gamma_f$ covers $\cN(A)$, then each full dimensional cell $\lambda \in \Lambda$ contains a full-dimensional circuit.
-By Theorem~\ref{thm:OverlappingConstraint} each full-dimensional simplicial circuit contained in $\lambda$ has a common singular loci, which is a single point denoted $\x_\lambda$.
-By Lemma~\ref{lem:TruncationsSingularLocus} the collection $\{\x_\lambda\}$ determines the location of the singular loci of all simplicial circuits.
-Finally, by Lemma~\ref{lem:MultivariateOrdered}, the collection $\{\x_\lambda\}$ is the vertex set of a tropical hypersurface dual to $\Lambda$.
+\begin{proof}[Proof of Theorem~\ref{thm:MultivariateTropicalTheorem}] Assume first that $\Gamma_f$ covers the Newton polytope $\cN$.
+Then, $\Lambda = \Gamma_f$ is a subdivision of $\cN$ (which, a priori, need not be regular).
+By definition of $\Gamma_f$, each full-dimensional $\lambda \in \Lambda = \Gamma_f$ contains a relative interior point.
+Using Proposition \ref{pro:AllCircuitsSingularPoint}, we can conclude that if $A_\lambda = \lambda \cap A$, then the truncation of $f$ to $A_\lambda$ has a singular point $\bw_\lambda$.
+In particular, by Lemma~\ref{lem:TruncationsSingularLocus}, each simplicial circuit contained in $\lambda$ has a singular loci containing $\bw_\lambda$.
+Finally, by Lemma~\ref{lem:MultivariateOrdered}, the collection $\{\bw_\lambda\}$ is the vertex set of a tropical hypersurface dual to $\Lambda$.
+It follows from the fact that there exists a tropical hypersurface dual to $\Lambda$, that $\Lambda$ is a regular subdivision.

-We now give a proof by minimal counterexample over the volume $\vol(\cN(A) \setminus \Gamma_f)$.
+For the general case, we give a proof by minimal counterexample over the volume $\vol(\cN \setminus \Gamma_f)$.
 However, as $A$ is a real configuration, the set of possible volumes is not well-ordered, unless we impose some restrictions.

-First, assume that there is an exponential sum $f$ for which there is no tropical complex $M$ fulfilling (\emph{a}) and (\emph{b}).
-Let $A = \supp(f)$.
-As $S(f)$ is nontrivial, $f$ belongs to the boundary of the sonc cone in $\R^A$.
+Assume that there exists a counterexample $f$.
+That is, assume that $f$ belongs to the boundary of the sonc-cone, but there is no tropical complex $M$ fulfilling (\emph{a}) and (\emph{b}).
 We can assume that $A$ is minimal in the sense that for any exponential sum supported on a strict subset of $A$, there is a tropical complex $M$ fulfilling (\emph{a}) and (\emph{b}).
-It follows that $\Gamma_f$ covers $A$.
+Then, minimality of $A$ implies that $\Gamma_f$ covers $A$, for otherwise we could replace $f$ by its truncation to the singular part of the sonc-decomposition, which would have strictly smaller support.